mike-hearn/nypr-quotable/README.md

 ### Usage

 The project is designed for NYPR, but can be used by other companies / brands.
-The git repository contains a branc, `wvpb-master`, that is modified for use by West Virginia Public Broadcasting.
+The git repository contains a branch, `wvpb-master`, that is modified for use by West Virginia Public Broadcasting.

 Run `git diff master..wvpb-master` to see what files and code needs to be changed in order to modify the branding of the app.